tulasidamarla/design_patterns/design-pattern-notes/behavioral/visitor.md

 # Visitor design pattern

-- The visitor design pattern adds new functionalities to a group of objects without modifying their classes.
+- The visitor design pattern adds new functionality to a group of objects without modifying their classes.
 - It achieves this by introducing a separate visitor object that traverses the object structure and performs operations on each object based on its type.
 - `Components involved`